-- 3.5.1 The Council's corporate governance arrangements are evidenced by a number of policies, plans, processes and monitoring arrangements which are referred to as 'The Corporate Backbone' of the Council.
-The Corporate Backbone is attached at Appendix Three for reference. - 3.6 2021/22 Audit Opinion - 3.6.1 The Shared Internal Audit Service (SIAS) has assigned 'Reasonable' assurance for both financial systems and non-financial systems for 2021/22: meaning "there is a generally sound system of governance, risk management and control in place.
+3.5.1 The Council's corporate governance arrangements are evidenced by a number of policies, plans, processes and monitoring arrangements which are referred to as 'The Corporate Backbone' of the Council.
+The Corporate Backbone is attached as Appendix Three for reference.

+3.6 2022/23 Audit Opinion

+3.6.1 The Shared Internal Audit Service (SIAS) has assigned 'Reasonable' assurance for both financial systems and non-financial systems for 2022/23: meaning "there is a generally sound system of governance, risk management and control in place.
 Some issues, non-compliance or scope for improvement were identified which may put at risk the achievement of objectives in the area audited.